cs1302uga/cs1302-tutorials/github-setup.md

    directly, we will set up our repository from Odin using the following commands:

-   1. Clone your repository on Odin using `git clone git@github.com:username/cs1302-testRepo.git` replacing `username` with your GitHub username.
+   1. Clone your repository on Odin using `git clone git@github.com:username/cs1302-testRepo.git` and replace `username` with your GitHub username.
 You may get a message saying you've cloned an empty repository.
 That's okay!
 You should now have a folder called `cs1302-testRepo`.
    1. Change into the `cs1302-testRepo` directory.